Quality-Commercial-Cleaning/.github/profile/README.md

 **Quality Commercial Cleaning (QCC)** is a Commercial Cleaning Company that prioritizes innovation, efficiency, and excellence in service delivery.
 With over a decade of experience, we provide tailored Cleaning Solutions for **Government Agencies**, **Financial Institutions**, and Businesses Across Australia.

-At the heart of our operations is our proprietary **ERP system (_Boomerang_)** and **mobile applications**, which ensure streamlined processes, real-time job tracking, and compliance with stringent service-level agreements, even in remote or low-connectivity areas.
+At the heart of our operations is our proprietary **ERP system (_Boomerang_)** and **mobile applications**, which ensure streamlined processes, real-time job tracking, and compliance with stringent service-level agreements, even in remote or low-connectivity internet areas.

 ---